The Ayurvedic Approach to Healthy Habits

 Thinking about our habits from this perspective might help ease some of the pressure we place around habits as a culture.
-If we consider how they might contribute to the overall canvas of our life, indeed of our world, we might discover that there’s much more we have the opportunity to experience if we open ourselves up to change.
+Habits contribute to the overall canvas of our life, and if we open ourselves up to change, we might discover that we can experience more opportunities in the world than we may have realized.

 The single habit of mindfulness might help us better hold the full spectrum of gunas we are capable of embodying, while also ensuring those gunas are greeted with sattvic minds, bodies, and hearts.

 Habits are thus a means to an end, not ends themselves.
 As Lao Tzu wrote,

 "Water is fluid, soft, and yielding.
 But water will wear away rock, which is rigid and cannot yield.
 As a rule, whatever is fluid, soft, and yielding will overcome whatever is rigid and hard."